tinawong15/news/README.md

 When the articles are listed, the image appears next to the description of the article.
 If there is no image associated with the article, the Bootstrap column dedicated to the image is eliminated and the description of the article will fill up the entire horizontal space.
 If there is an image associated with the article but the website does not have the permission to access the image, the Bootstrap column dedicated to the image will still exist, but it will be blank.

 #### Search Functionality
 You will be able to search on the Search page.
 You can enter one or multiple keywords into the search bar, and all of the keywords will be taken into account in the search.
-Then, you can select one category, two of the categories, or all of the categories to search your keywords in by using the dropdown.
-If you would like to search a phrase rather than multiple different words, such as "New York Times" rather than "New", "York", "Times", enter the phrase in quotes.
+Then, you can select one category, two of the categories, or all of the categories to search your keywords in by using the dropdown menu.
+If you select a category/categories but enter no keywords, all results in the categories selected will be displayed.

 If the search is successful, a message will flash at the top of the page, stating "Search is successful!"